rhansson/svg2omap/README.md

 A python command line tool for importing SVG files into [OpenOrienteering Mapper](https://www.openorienteering.org/)

 ## Introduction
-OpenOrienteering Mapper (OOM) currently lacks specific tools for creating map marginalia such as logos, legends, scalebars and so on. _svg2omap_ lets you import an SVG file (*see limitations below*) by converting it to GeoJSON that can be imported by OOM.
+OpenOrienteering Mapper (OOM) currently lacks specific tools for creating map marginalia such as logos, legends, scalebars and so on.
+It can therefore by easier to create such artwork in a graphics program, such as Inkscape or Adobe Illustrator, that can output SVG.
+_svg2omap_ lets you convert an SVG file (*see limitations below*) to GeoJSON that can be imported by OOM.
+It transforms the SVG into map coordinates matching the coordinate system (typically UTM) of the target omap file and with the desired dimensions.

 ## Installation
 Download the python file [svg2omap.py](./src/svg2omap.py) or create a clone/fork.